Protocol Design

 false(not liquidatable) - If no, proceed with normal margin checks (equity vs maintenance margin)

-This means anyone can call the liquidation function on the MMM, but it will always be rejected.
+This means even if an approved liquidator attempts to liquidate the MMM, it will always be rejected.

 MMM Responsibilities